grisov/Unmute/readme.md

 5. In this field you can specify the number of attempts to re-initialize the voice synthesizer driver.
 Attempts are performed cyclically with an interval of 1 second.
 A value of 0 means that attempts will be performed indefinitely until the procedure is successfully completed.

+6. The next checkbox turns on or off playing the startup sound  when the operation is successful.

 ## Change log

+### Version 1.2
+* switched to using the ** pycaw ** module instead of ** Windows Sound Manager **;
+* added startup sound playback when audio is successfully turned on by add-on.

 ### Version 1.1
 * added add-on settings dialog;